veebch/bigaudrey/README.md

 # Installation

-This is how to build the image from scratch.
+This is how to build the code from scratch.
 It means you'll be using the most up-to-date version of the various libraries.

 The first thing that needs to be set up is a venv so that we can install the dependencies.

 Using the Raspberry Pi imager, copy the latest image to your SD card, add your wifi details and add a user 'pi'. set the hostname to bigaudrey.local.